 How a dyslexia diagnosis is made

 A diagnosis of dyslexia can only be made after an extensive evaluation, which usually includes an intelligence test like the Wechsler Intelligence Scale for Children.
-This evaluation also looks at a child’s ability to read, in addition to other factors such as general academic ability and family background.
+This evaluation also looks at a child’s reading ability and other factors such as general academic ability and family background.

 Typically, a large amount of information is required, and the person administering the evaluation will take the child through a series of tests.
 This thoroughness is necessary because it’s important to rule out other possibilities, such as intellectual impairment and vision problems.
 Neither of these is the same as dyslexia.